 In the ranking, the most affected country was the United States, with more than 1.5 million cards, followed by Australia, with almost 420 thousand.

-Criminals sent USB devices through the mail with the purpose of installing ransomware on the computers of employees of American companies and hijacking confidential files.
+Criminals have sent USB devices through the post office for the purpose of installing ransomware on the computer of US companies and kidnaps confidential files.

-Microsoft has fixed a critical flaw marked as wormable and found to affect the latest versions of Windows for desktop and server, including Windows 11 and Windows Server 2022.
+Microsoft has corrected a critical flaw marked as Wormable and found it affects the latest versions of Windows to desktop and server, including Windows 11 and Windows Server 2022.

 By Sergiu Gatlan in Bleeping Computer

-As extreme or unfriendly as it may seem, blocking websites at the company and in the home office is, in fact, an important management and security process on the company's internet.
+As much as it may seem extreme or antipatic, blocking websites and home office is an important process of management and safety on the company's internet.

 Trickbot, Emotet and Log4J are the most active malware in Brazil

-Trickbot, Emotet and Log4J were the malware that most impacted Brazil and the world at the end of 2021, according to the Global Threat Index from Check Point Research (CPR), Check Point Software's threat intelligence division.
+Trickbot, Emotet and Log4J were the most impacted malware in Brazil and the world in late 2021, according to the Global Threat Index of Check Point Research (CPR), the Check Point Software Intelligence Intelligence Division.

-Cybercriminals use Pix QR Code in new scam
+Cybercriminals use Pix QR Code in a new blow

-Two new fraud formats: the first is well known and extremely common at this time of year: the famous fake invoices/bills.
-The new feature is the presence of the QR Code as a payment option – cybercriminals send false invoices by email aimed at small and medium-sized companies.
+Two new fraud formats: The first is well known and extremely common at this time of year: the famous fake bills/accounts.
+The news is the presence of QR Code as a payment option-cybercriminals send false invoices directed to small and medium enterprises.

-SysJoker malware is able to hide on any operating system
+Sysjoker malware is able to hide in any operating system

-Multi-stage attacks focused on evasion are the tactics of SysJoker, a new malware discovered in mid-December that is becoming a point of attention for security experts.
+Multi -steps attacks with a focus on Sysjoker's tactics, a new malware discovered in mid -December and that is becoming a point of attention to security experts.

 Channel